-Under the Company's Executive Severance Policy, if the Company terminates an eligible member of its senior management team without "cause" or if the executive resigns for "good reason" (as those terms are defined below), the Company will provide the following severance benefits: (i) severance payment in an amount equal to six months of base salary (or one year of base salary and target bonus in the case of the Company's Chief Executive Officer) payable in equal installments over the six-month or one-year period, as applicable, (ii) reimbursement of COBRA premiums for group health continuation coverage paid by the terminated executive for the duration of the "severance period" (as defined below), (iii) the unpaid annual incentive bonus, if any, for the year preceding the year in which the executive's employment is terminated, payable when bonus payments are made to other members of the senior management team; and (iv) if the executive completed at least six months of service during the year in which his or her employment is terminated, the annual incentive bonus for the year in which the executive's employment is terminated based on actual performance and prorated for the period of employment during such year through the executive's termination of employment, payable when bonuses are paid for such year to other members of the senior management team.
-If the termination without cause or resignation for good reason occurs within two years after a "change in control" the Company will provide the following severance benefits in lieu of the benefits provided in the previous sentence: (i) a lump sum severance payment in an amount equal to one year of base salary (or one and one-half (1.5) years of the sum of base salary and target bonus in the case of the Company's Chief Executive Officer), and (ii) reimbursement of COBRA premiums for group health continuation coverage paid by the terminated executive for the duration of the severance period, (iii) the unpaid annual incentive bonus, if any, for the year preceding the year in which the executive's employment is terminated, payable when bonus payments are made to other members of the senior management team; and (iv) if the executive completed at least six months of service during the year in which his or her employment is terminated, the annual incentive bonus for the year in which the executive's employment is terminated based on actual performance and prorated for the period of employment during such year through the executive's termination of employment, payable when bonuses are paid for such year to other members of the senior management team; and (v) acceleration of vesting for all outstanding equity compensation and an extension of the period of time to exercise outstanding stock options and stock appreciation rights until the earlier of 150 days following the executive's termination of employment or the original expiration date for such options or stock appreciation rights.
+Under the Company's Executive Severance Policy, if the Company terminates an eligible member of its senior management team without "cause" or if the executive resigns for "good reason" (as those terms are defined below), the Company will provide the following severance benefits: (i) severance payment in an amount equal to six months of base salary (or one year of base salary and target bonus in the case of the Company's Chief Executive Officer or Chief Science and Strategy Officer) payable in equal installments over the six-month or one-year period, as applicable, (ii) the accrued but unpaid annual incentive bonus, if any, for the year ended prior to the executive's termination of employment payable at the same time such annual bonuses for such year to other members of the senior management team, (iii) an annual incentive bonus, if any, for the year in which the executive's termination of employment occurred based on actual performance and pro-rated for the period of employment during such year through the executive's termination of employment; provided that no such pro-rated bonus shall be payable unless the period of employment during such year exceeds a specified number of months which will be paid at the same time annual incentive bonuses for such year are paid to other members of the senior management team and (iv) reimbursement of COBRA premiums for group health continuation coverage paid by the terminated executive for the duration of the "severance period" (as defined below).
+If the termination without cause or resignation for good reason occurs within two years after a "change in control" the Company will provide the following severance benefits in lieu of the benefits provided in the previous sentence: (i) a lump sum severance payment in an amount equal to one year of base salary (or one and one-half (1.5) years of the sum of base salary and target bonus in the case of the Company's Chief Executive Officer or Chief Science and Strategy Officer), and (ii) reimbursement of COBRA premiums for group health continuation coverage paid by the terminated executive for the duration of the severance period, and (iii) acceleration of vesting for all outstanding equity compensation and an extension of the period of time to exercise outstanding stock options and stock appreciation rights until the earlier of 150 days following the executive's termination of employment or the original expiration date for such options or stock appreciation rights.